DeadstarIII/Hotspot-Startup/README.md

 10. Click "OK" to save the task.

     Now your Python script will run automatically on startup, turning on the mobile hotspot.

+# Support

+Do you guys need Windows 7/10/Linux support?
+I can add it if you want or fix the issues you're having just add me on discord and DM me or else you can also mail me or create a issue in this repository.